 PixelHobby projects are easy to build.
 This page describes the steps in detail.
 For overview information and terminology, please see Overview.
-This guide assumes you either created a design using the PixelHobby Designer software, or you purchased a kit.
-In both cases, you should already have on hand the following items for the design:
+This guide assumes you either created a design using the PixelHobby Designer application, or you purchased a kit.
+In both cases, you should already have on hand the following items for the kit:

 Locate page 1 of the design sheets.
-On this sheet you will see either 2 or 4 design rectangles as shown below.
+On this sheet you will see 2 or more design rectangles as shown below.

 The information shown next to each design rectangle includes the symbol key and the baseplate number.
-Baseplates are numbered from 1 thru the total number of plates used for the design.
+Baseplates on the sheet are numbered.

-Using the pen, write the baseplate number on the back of the baseplate.
-Carefully position the baseplate over the upper (or top-left) design rectangle of the page.
-It is important that you line-up the edges of the baseplate as closely as possible to the printed rectangle.
+Carefully position the baseplate over the upper (or top-left) rectangle on the page.
+An arrow is embossed on the back of the plate.
+Keep the arrow pointing in the same direction as you move the plate to other rectangles on the page.
+Be sure to line-up the edges of the baseplate as closely as possible to the printed rectangle.

-For designs requiring more than one baseplate, you should make sure that the design rectangle you are using corresponds to the baseplate that you are currently filling.
+For designs using more than one baseplate, you should make sure that the design rectangle you are using corresponds to the baseplate that you are currently filling.
 It is also very important that you maintain the same orientation of the baseplate when you move it to the next rectangle (i.e. don't rotate the baseplate).
-It is a good idea to mark the top edge of the plate using the pen used for the baseplate number.
+Note the direction of the embossed arrow on the back of plate.

 Repeat steps 2 and 3 until the current baseplate is completely filled.